 It’s certainly been a turbulent start to 2020!
 With the assassination of Iranian Major General Qassem Soleimani only a few days into the new year, the world has been on high alert for many nations being dragged into war.
 Since then, Iran has retaliated with a missile strike on Iraqi military bases that house U.S. forces.
 Although this didn’t result in any casualties, fears grow that this could escalate very quickly and only heightens rumours that a major war is not far away.
-This is symptomatic of Jesus’ warning of what the world will be like before his return:
+This is symptomatic of Jesus’ warning of what the world will be like before his return as we know Iran is an end time key player.

 You will hear of wars and rumours of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come.
 (Matthew 24:6 NIV)